Key Takeaways

 Affordability without pricing volatility

 Your premiums reflect your industry's risk classification, revenue, claims history and chosen limits, but sudden increases at renewal can force difficult trade-offs between maintaining coverage and preserving cash flow.
-Look for insurers with a track record of stable renewals, not just competitive first-year pricing.
+Look for insurers with a track record of stable renewals, not only competitive first-year pricing.

 talk icon